Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Of course I’m not God, and nobody can know what the weather will really be like during your trip.
 You could luck out and have sunny days in Slovenia in October and November.
 By late November, you could even be fortunate enough to see some snow, but it doesn’t usually fall until later.

 We had neither clear skies nor snow during our four days at Lake Bled, but the sun did poke out to shine some light on the gorgeous autumn foliage at our next stop with our kids, Salzburg, Austria (three hours north of Lake Bled by train).
 At our second stop in Austria, Innsbruck, in mid-November, we finally got some snow.

 Snow doesn’t generally start falling around Lake Bled until late December or January, giving tourists a reason to come back again.
-October and especially November are essentially the crappy months between summer, with its associated water activities, and winter, with its associated snow activities (see examples of popular Lake Bled outdoor activities here).
+October and especially November are essentially the crappy months between summer, with its associated water activities, and winter in lake Bled, with its associated snow activities (see examples of popular Lake Bled outdoor activities here).

-So why on Earth did we include Lake Bled on our Slovenia itinerary?
+So why did we visit Lake Bled at the worst time of year?
 Well, since we were visiting 11 countries on our trip, there was no way we could plan it so that we would have perfect weather in every stop along the way.
 Lake Bled just happened to be right in the middle of our trip, which we planned to begin with summer on the Mediterranean and end with the Christmas markets of Central Europe.
 The weather had actually been perfect on our trip, right until a few days before we got to Slovenia, while traveling across Italy and then Croatia with our kids.

 Despite the non-ideal weather, October and November at Lake Bled aren’t all that bad!
 On the plus side, rooms are cheaper and easier to come by, there are no tourist crowds, the lake is hauntingly beautiful with fog and clouds around it, and stunning autumn foliage can add some color to your photographs.